Freely-Given-org/Biblelator/Documentation/GettingStarted.md

 6. Lexicon Windows

     There is a Bible lexicon window, but it's not yet automatically linked to Bible resources.
-    At this stage, you can use the text book to the right of the verse number in the main window in order to enter Strong's codes such as H123 or G1026.
+    At this stage, you can use the text box to the right of the verse number in the main window in order to enter Hebrew or Greek Strong's codes such as H123 or G1026.

 7. Project Windows

     Projects are Bibles in the process of being translated, so they have a full edit window.